atridadl/atri.dad/src/content/blog/technology-recommendations.md

 - If you prioritize performance above all else, Sveltekit is a good choice.
 - If you value a large library ecosystem above all else, Next.js would be a better fit.

+In both cases, tRPC and Prisma give you types on your back end endpoints and your database respectively, and make writing safer code a brease!

 ## Database